-- ES6 module shows how to incorporate ES6 modules in WasmEdge.
+- ES6 modules shows how to incorporate ES6 modules in WasmEdge.

-- NodeJS and NPM module shows how to incorporate NPM modules in WasmEdge.
+- Node.js and NPM modules shows how to incorporate NPM modules in WasmEdge.

 First of all, QuickJS is a lot smaller than v8.
 In fact, it only takes 1/40 (or 2.5%) of the runtime resources v8 consumes.
 You can run a lot more QuickJS functions than v8 functions on a single physical machine.